-If you suspect a child or adult may be at risk of abuse or neglect, or you have received a disclosure of abuse from a child or adult, or you have heard about an allegation of abuse or witnessed abuse, you must report it to the Designated Safeguarding Lead at your location as soon as possible, where possible within 1 hour and without fail on the same working day.
+If you suspect a child or adult may be at risk of abuse or neglect, or you have received a disclosure of abuse from a child or adult, or you have heard about an allegation of abuse, or witnessed abuse, you must report it to the Designated Safeguarding Lead at your location as soon as possible, where possible within 2 hours and without fail on the same working day.

-Full name of individual you are concerned about (if known) If you don't have details of the individual please give any useful information you have - consider whether CCTV or colleagues may be able to help Date and time of this record Date and time of this record
+Full name of individual you are concerned about (if known)

+If you don't have details of the individual please give any useful information you have - consider whether CCTV or colleagues may be able to help

+Date and time of this record

-Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date 15-05-2021 Guidance Revision Due May 2023
+Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date January 2024 Guidance Revision Due January 2026

 Why are you concerned?

 What have you been told, heard or observed, by who and when?
-Please give a detailed and clear description, distinguishing fact from opinion and outlining the following: anything you have personally witnessed information from a third-party that is relevant but as yet unsubstantiated anything you have been told by the child or any other person.
+Please give a detailed and clear description, distinguishing fact from opinion and outlining the following:

+- anything you have personally witnessed - information from a third-party that is relevant but as yet unsubstantiated - anything you have been told by the child or any other person.
 Be clear about who has said what and when

-Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date 15-05-2021 Guidance Revision Due May 2023
+Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date dance Creation Date 16-11-2017 Most Recent Approval Date January 2024 Guidance Revision Due January 2026

 If an allegation has been made, give any details.

-Have you spoken to the child / vulnerable adult? \Box Yes □ N 0 What did they say?
-Use their own words Have you spoken to anyone else about your concern? \square Yes \square No Who and when ?
+Have you spoken to the child / vulnerable adult? $\Box$ Yes $\Box$ No What did they say?
+Use their own words Have you spoken to anyone else about your concern? $\Box$ Yes $\Box$ No Who and when ?

-Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date 15-05-2021 Guidance Revision Due May 2023
+Guidance Safeguarding Children Procedure AuthorAlison LightbownGuidance reference no.FHS.01.01.P Guidance Creation Date Guidance Creation Date 16-11-2017 Most Recent Approval Date January 20 January 2024 Guidance Revision Due January 2026